WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 Plan
 - How light come to the retina
 - How the retina convert light to nerve impulses
-- Distribution of rod and cones
+- Distribution of rods and cones
 - What processing is done in the retina
+- Why rods cannot help to see colors
 - Notes

 ![Eye anatomy](img/eye.png "Eye anatomy")